 Mrs. Shannon's big 3 questions address basic needs that should be met before learning can take place.

 Instructors at Shannon's Swim School love teaching swimmers of all ages.
 Indeed, swim team members are often able to reduce swim times at Shannon's Swim School thanks to the swim current.
 However, the 4.5' depth of the pool limits the amount of progress a child can make when they are taller than 4.5' and learning to swim for the first time.
 Parents of taller children in need of basic swimming skills should seek instruction at a pool with more depth to enable their swimmer with the tools needed for independent success.

 Parents of Infants/ Toddlers:

 Please inquire via contact form regarding Mom & Tot classes.
 These classes are designed to prepare your child for aquatic comfort.
 That way, when it is time for them to take lessons independently, Mrs. Shannon can begin teaching without having to spend valuable lesson time on aquatic acclimation.

 We provide summer swimming instruction to pupils of all ages and skill-levels in a comfortable and educational environment.
 We strive to increase aquatic competency in Terrebonne Parish.

-School Director, Shannon Eaton, has a Bachelor's of Science in Health and Physical Education.
+School Director, Shannon Eaton, has a Bachelor's of Science in Health and Physical Education and is certified to teach adapted P.E.
 She is also Red Cross certified Lifeguard and is certified by the YMCA of the USA to teach swimming lessons.